Lightprotocol/light-protocol/cli/README.md

 It also provides utilities for local development, such as running a local Solana-test-validator with all necessary Light accounts and pre-loaded programs. (`light test-validator`).

-You can also execute common user actions such as shielding and sending private transfers. (`light compress`, `light transfer`, `light decompress`).
+You can also execute common user actions such as compressing and sending private transfers. (`light compress`, `light transfer`, `light decompress`).

 For the full list of available commands, see below: